-Sharing alllll the details on our insanely gorgeous fall tour of Maine!
+Sharing allll the details on our insanely gorgeous fall tour of Maine!

 Portland is the perfect place to start your coastal Maine road trip.
 Located on a peninsula jutting into Casco Bay.
 Portland is a rare metro city in a state full of dreamy charming towns.
 It’s a hip and cool city with lots of restaurants, shopping, and spots for cocktails all within walking distance.
 As soon as we landed we toured the city by foot and had a late lunch at Gilbert’s Chowder House. * a note from JZ – regular clam chowder is a must.

-We finished the evening by touring the pier, stopping into a few cute spots for local beers, and shopped with local artisans.
+We finished the evening by touring the pier, stopping at a few cute spots for local beers, and shopping with local artisans.

 Day 2 was our planned road trip day.
 We left Portland on U.S. Route 1 and cruised through Harswell, Wiscasset, stopping in Boothbay Harbor to have lunch at Boothbay Lobster Wharf.

 Y’all, the quaintest spot for a break and lunch.
 From lunch, we visited Bristol for a tour of the Pemaquid Point Lighthouse.
 A magnificent view!
 We cruised through several other adorable towns admiring the beauty as the leaves were changing.
 The colonial homes kept my attention with their high-pitched dormered roofs and elaborate front entryways.